Updated: Mar 9

 All step work counselling sessions were very valuable to me, perhaps the most.
 If I did not understand something it was broken down and explained in such a way that I could always “get it”.
 It was a very humbling experience to share my fourth step specifically, not being judged in any way and knowing that my counsellor knows exactly what I am going through.

-The facility is very welcoming, vast open grounds with outstanding views of the surrounding mountains.
+The facility is very welcoming, with vast open grounds with outstanding views of the surrounding mountains.
 The rooms are cosy and everything I needed was located right around me.
 Especially enjoyed the braai area and living room where we watched movies.
 Everything is always clean and up to standard.

 I definitely need to give my compliments to the staff who cooked.
 There was never a day where I had bad food.
 Portions are good and the menu is well balanced with the variety of foods I ate here.
 I even started eating fruits and vegetables for the first time in 29 years.